Article Quick Links

-If your staff still feel unsure about it, you can of course disable the results/behavior graph in the settings for the performance review.
+Discussing with your team across departments what the dot or rating means to them, helps to align the rating in order to compare results across teams.
+If your staff still feel unsure about it, you can disable the results/behavior graph in the settings for the performance review.

 - What questions do you recommend for the performance review questionnaire?
 What do other companies do?
 Do you have a library of typical questions?

 We don't look into what our clients are doing within the system, and we don't provide a library either.
-We believe that every company is slightly different, so you will have to come up with your own questions.
-We believe in simplicity--we think that it's best to find questions that make sense for everyone.
+We believe that every company is slightly different and we believe in simplicity -- we think that it's best to find questions that make sense for everyone.
 "What did the reviewed person do well?" is a good example of this: It is just as relevant for the CEO as for the new marketing intern.
-Obviously the president of the company has different expectations of the CEO than a marketing manager has of the new intern.
+The president of the company has different expectations of the CEO than a marketing manager has of the new intern.
 The more specific you make the questions, the higher the risk that they won't apply to certain sets of reviewees.

 For the sake of transparency and feedback, it makes sense to discuss the question set with your managers and get input from the people who are being reviewed before you start a review process.
 There's nothing wrong with putting up a blogpost on your intranet to share 4 or 5 questions you're considering and ask for suggestions to improve them before the performance review starts.